BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 ## Conclusion

-What I wanted to emphasize is the idea that we are constantly existing within a simulation, relying on second-order observation.
+What I wanted to emphasize is the idea that we are constantly existing within a blurred world of reality and simulation, relying on second-order observation.
-The root cause of descending into the rabbit hole may not be a detachment from reality but rather an attachment to certainty.
+The root cause of descending into the rabbit hole may not be a detachment from reality but rather an *attachment to certainty*.
 Perhaps Baudrillard is correct in asserting that we are entering a hyperreality that is no longer contradictory and dissolves all illusions, imaginations, and mysteries.
+According to him, we cannot ceanse ourselfs from simulation.
+What we are trying to do is to purge the world of all mysteries, illusions and imaginations.
-According to him, we cannot escape our simulation; certainty exists only in a pure form of simulation.
+But certainty exists only in a pure form of simulation.
 In a constructivist sense, we cannot access the absolute true reality (the thing in itself) because it is always already mediated.
 If we cannot accept this fundamental ambiguity of our reality (by which Baudrillard does not mean physical reality but that which is intelligible via signs), we run the risk of constructing the one and only reality, i.e., hegemony.
 Since this realm does not allow contradictions, it tends to integrate everything, including disasters, into it.